SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Method

-\paragraph{Complexity Analysis} A key feature of \ourmethod is that its computational complexity scales linearly in $M$.
-To see this, consider the cost incurred by the different steps of \cref{alg:overview}.
-Step 2 involves the inversion of the data of each meta-task with an overhead $\mathcal{O}(O^3\sum_{\meta\in\metaset}N_m^3)$.
-This happens only once during pre-training---those inverted matrices are cached.
-To construct the prior in step 3, we evaluate each meta-task posterior mean and covariance at $\X_\test$ with an overhead $\mathcal{O}(O^3N_\test^2\sum_{m\in\mathcal{M}}N_\meta + O^3N_\test\sum_{m\in\mathcal{M}}N_\meta^2)$.
-Finally, step 4 involves inverting the target-task kernel matrix, which takes $\mathcal{O}(O^3N_\test^3)$.
-All these terms scale linearly in $M$ and are cheap to evaluate in the practically relevant regime of small $N_t$ and $O$, and moderate data per meta-task, given our assumption to be in the low-data regime.
+\parahead{Complexity analysis.} A key feature of \ourmethod is that its computational complexity scales linearly in $M$.
+Consider the cost incurred by the different steps of \cref{alg:overview}.
+Line~\ref{alg:overview:meta-gps} involves the inversion of meta-task data with an overhead $\mathcal{O}(O^3\sum_{\meta\in\metaset}N_m^3)$.
+This happens only once during pre-training, the results are cached.
+To construct the prior in line~\ref{alg:overview:test-prior}, we evaluate the meta-task posterior at $\bm{X}_\test$ with an overhead $\mathcal{O}(O^3N_\test^2\sum_{m\in\mathcal{M}}N_\meta + O^3N_\test\sum_{m\in\mathcal{M}}N_\meta^2)$.
+Finally, line~\ref{alg:overview:test-likelihood} involves inverting the target-task kernel matrix, taking $\mathcal{O}(O^3N_\test^3)$.
+All these terms scale linearly in $M$ and are cheap to evaluate in the practically relevant regime of small $N_t$ and $O$, and moderate data per meta-task.
+We empirically validate this analysis in \cref{app:runtime}.